vbalasu/parcel-pouchdb/README.md

 Use the following steps to quickly get a PouchDB project up and running

-Note that it uses the "json" command line tool to edit package.json inline to add the necessary steps for the ParcelJS bundler
+Note that it uses the "json" command line tool to edit package.json inline to add the necessary steps for the ParcelJS bundler.
+You can install it using `npm install -g json`

 ```
 npm init -y